linukc/planning/README.md

 # planning
-Lab 5 - Path Planning In the Environments with Dynamic Obstacles
+:heavy_check_mark: Lab 5 - Path Planning In the Environments with Dynamic Obstacles